-One day in-school suspension oint
+One day in-school suspension 1 point

-One day out of school suspension oints
+One day out of school suspension 2 points

-Alternative school placement oints
+Alternative school placement 6 points

-Expulsion oints
+Expulsion -

+• •

 The points shall accumulate on a yearly basis, beginning with the school year including summer school in which the student turns 13, and accumulate each year until the student is eligible to apply for a driver's licenses under the imposed point system.
 Each accumulated point shall add one additional week to the age at which the student is eligible to be issued a learner's permit, motor-driven cycle operator's license, or driver's licenses.